CRMs don’t necessarily provide ROI right out of the box. A successful CRM setup for your startup requires a strategy with goals and planning.

 1. Assemble a CRM Team

-Your CRM team should include members from your sales and marketing staff because they’ll be the ones using the CRM system.
-Your team knows which data they need and how technology can improve their workflow.
+Your CRM team should include key stakeholders from your sales and marketing departments, as they'll be the primary users of your startup's CRM system.
+These team members possess invaluable insights about essential data requirements and understand how technology can enhance their daily workflows.

 2. Consider Your Startup’s Size and Needs